-(Lindenberg and Steg, 2007; Steg and Vlek, 2009) because of the considerable effects of multiple motivations in the environmental behaviour domain.
+In the environmental behaviour literature, various research perspectives, concepts, and variables have been applied by scholars to understand the root causes of eco-sensitive behaviours.
+Mainly, the necessity of an integrative approach has been suggested to fully understand these types of behaviours (Lindenberg and Steg.
+2007; Steg and Vlek, 2009) because of the considerable effects of multiple motivations in the environmental behaviour domain.
 Furthermore, according to the European Commission (2012), a single approach coming from only one discipline does not have to be taken at the expense of the others to explain and promote green behaviours.
-Instead, different approaches as well as contributions from various disciplines, such as the rational economic model and social practices approach, should be acknowledged and taken into account.
+Instead. different approaches as well as contributions from various disciplines, such as the rational economic model and social practices approach, should be acknowledged and taken into account.
 A multi-dimensional view that considers all relevant theories and models supports our understanding and promotes necessary actions (Jackson, 2005).
 The contributions of various disciplines should be acknowledged (Wilson and Chatterton, 2011) and may "help green behaviour initiatives to work at multi levels with appropriate techniques, whether they are financial incentives, regulation or encouraging community transition" (European Commission, 2012, p.
 5).

-In considering broader theories, Goal Framing Theory (Lindenberg, 2001a, 2001b, 2006) covers different motivations to explain a certain behaviour.
+In considering broader theories, goal framing theory (GFT) (Lindenberg, 2001a, b, 2006) covers different motivations to explain a certain behaviour.
 This theory has been suggested to be appropriate as an integrative framework that can explain eco-sensitive behaviours (Steg and Vlek, 2009).
 Although suggested, it is not yet known how multiple motivations may affect these types of behaviours.
-Goal Framing Theory appears to be a promising integrative framework.
+GFT appears to be a promising integrative framework.
 This paper reviews several distinct theoretical approaches and, based on the integrative perspective, develops a model using the framework of the GFT.
-Furthermore, with a unique interdisciplinary approach, this paper combines consumer behaviour studies from business management and marketing, neoclassical economic theories of economics, social and personal norms approaches and models of sociology, and emotional motivation (eg. affect theories) models from psychology.
-Currently, there is no other example in the literature using a similar approach to examine the environmentally sensitive behaviours of consumers.
+Furthermore, with a unique interdisciplinary approach, this paper combines consumer behaviour studies from business management and marketing, neoclassical economic theories of economics, social and personal norms (PN) approaches and models of sociology, and emotional motivation (e.g. affect theories) models from psychology.
+Currently, there is no evidence of a comprehensive framework using GFT in the literature to examine the environmentally sensitive behaviours of consumers.